dave9123/sudoku/README.md

 # Sudoku

-A Sudoku that is heavily minified to fit into a QR code :)
+A Sudoku game that is heavily minified to fit into a QR code :)

 ![image](images/showcase.png)